Pauley Family Waterfowl Production Area

 In 2016, Minnesota Valley Trust acquired the original 160 acre Pauley tract.
 Restoration work commenced the following year but encountered setbacks delaying the final restoration of the parcel.
 Ultimately, restoration was completed and this unit is a particualrily good example of properly restored habitat with excellent grass/plant diversity and a very healthy forb population.
 Further restoration will be conducted on an on-going basis to maintain the excellent health of this unit.
 Minnesota Pheasants, Inc. partnered with Minnesota Valley Trust with funding for restoration efforts on this parcel.

 In 2021 the US Fish & Wildlife Service acquired the Belgard tract of the Pauley Family WPA utilizing Duck Stamp dollars.
-Minnesota Pheasants, Inc. applying for and was awarded a CPL restoration grant for the restoration of this parcel.
+Minnesota Pheasants, Inc. applied for and was awarded a CPL restoration grant for the restoration of this parcel.
 Due to residual herbicide, wetland work and planting was delayed by one year.
 In the interum, an annual cover crop was planted in 2022.
-Wetland reconstruction and grass and forb planting will is planned for 2023.
+Wetland reconstruction and grass and forb planting was completed in 2023 & 2024.
+The unit will need to be mowed several times in 2025 to release the new prairie grass and forb mix.
 Partners on this include Key Cities Conservation Club, Nicollet Conservation Club & Garden City Rod & Gun Club.